 Course topic: Water in the Valley

 'Water in the Valley' will integrate social and biological aspects of water resource issues in the Shenandoah Valley.
 Conflicts between societal needs and biological concerns often arise over this vital resource.
 This class will investigate the foundation for such conflicts by exploring societal perspectives of human uses of water and resulting biological conditions that effect human health and ecosystem functions.
 Special emphasis will be placed on conservation and restoration opportunities that can elevate such conflicts and develop more sustainable options for water use in the future.

 Course topic: Food for Thought: Food, Farming and Culture from Local to Global

 Course topic: Feeding the Planet

-This semester, we will focus on the global and local food systems that feed the planet.
-Beginning with a global perspective, this course will investigate various environmental impacts and implications of intensive agriculture on the planet.
-By bringing together expertise from multiple disciplines, students will be encouraged to consider how and to what extent agriculture:
+This seminar focused on the global and local food systems that feed the planet.
+Beginning with a global perspective, this course investigated various environmental impacts and implications of intensive agriculture on the planet.
+By bringing together expertise from multiple disciplines, students were encouraged to consider how and to what extent agriculture:

-As a class, students will begin by determining the wide-ranging environmental and cultural impacts of global food systems.
-Then, students will form small groups based on interest and background in order to complete more research on a local aspect of the problem as well as formulate possible solutions.
-These groups will then integrate their findings into a final presentation and research paper.
+As a class, students began by determining the wide-ranging environmental and cultural impacts of global food systems.
+Then, students formed small groups based on interest and background in order to complete more research on a local aspect of the problem as well as formulate possible solutions.
+These groups integrated their findings into a final presentation and research paper.

 Course topic: Mountaintop Removal in Appalachia